 Bad, lazy or greedy attorneys fail to warn clients about the problems they could face in bankruptcy.

 Attorneys should not accept more clients than they can efficiently and professionally assist.
-Law firms that mass-produce bankruptcies are treating their clients like cattle – herding them into a holding pen for slaughter, with little regard about the legal consequences to those clients (losing their home, tax refunds, or inheritance, to name a few problems).
+Many law firms that mass-produce bankruptcies treat their clients like cattle – herding them into a holding pen for slaughter, with little regard about the legal consequences to those clients (losing their home, tax refunds, or inheritance, to name a few problems).

 The United States Trustee, the trustees, and their attorneys